RaoulNicolaeMarinescu/RaoulNicolaeMarinescu/README.md

 ## Hi there 👋

+Bachelor’s graduate in Digital Communication with a focus on frontend development, user experience, and interactive data visualization.

+I enjoy designing and building intuitive interfaces that help users explore complex information.
+My projects combine web technologies such as JavaScript, HTML, and CSS with data visualization and usability principles.

 <!--
 **RaoulNicolaeMarinescu/RaoulNicolaeMarinescu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.